Arthur Allan Thomas: Evidence against Thomas

 Arthur Thomas owned a .22 calibre rifle.
-While there was no definitive proof that his gun was used in the murders, a detective said: “Arthur, it was your rifle that was used to kill the Crewes.
-What do you say to that?”
-Arthur replied, “If you say it was my gun, it must have been, but I didn’t do it.”
+While there was no definitive proof that his gun was used in the murders, a detective said: "Arthur, it was your rifle that was used to kill the Crewes.
+What do you say to that?"
+Arthur replied, "If you say it was my gun, it must have been, but I didn't do it."

 When Harvey Crewe's body was dumped in the river, the front axle from a vehicle was used to weigh down the body.
-Police traced the part to a custom-built trailer sold in 1959 to Athur’s father Allan Thomas.
-On October 11th, police found wire at the Thomas farm which matched the wire used to attach the axle to Harvey’s body.
-On October 15th, Detective Len Johnston searched the garbage dumps on the Thomas farm for the rear axles to match the front axle found with Harvey Crewe’s body.
+Police traced the part to a custom-built trailer sold in 1959 to Arthur's father Allan Thomas.
+On October 11th, police found wire at the Thomas farm which matched the wire used to attach the axle to Harvey's body.
+On October 15th, Detective Len Johnston searched the garbage dumps on the Thomas farm for the rear axles to match the front axle found with Harvey Crewe's body.
 Arthur Thomas helped in the search.
 The trailer was not on the property, and no axles were found.
 On October 20th, Johnston returned to search again.
 This time, he found both rear axles.

 On October 25th, Detective Inspector Hutton called Arthur Thomas into the police station to make a statement.
 Thomas re-stated the particulars of his alibi, which were that, on the night of the murders, he was at his farm with his wife and cousin, and that the three were dealing with a sick cow.
 He eventually had to shoot the cow, and used his .22 calibre rifle.
-He stated that he did not know what had happened to his father’s old trailer, and he did not know how the axles and wire came to be found on his farm.
-In his statement, Thomas indicates that he was told that a pair of overalls which he kept in his car had blood on them, however this ‘discovery’ was never mentioned again.
+He stated that he did not know what had happened to his father's old trailer, and he did not know how the axles and wire came to be found on his farm.
+In his statement, Thomas indicates that he was told that a pair of overalls which he kept in his car had blood on them, however this 'discovery' was never mentioned again.

-On October 26th, Hutton ordered a search around the Crewe’s kitchen window.
+On October 26th, Hutton ordered a search around the Crewe's kitchen window.
 The next morning, two detectives uncovered a .22 cartridge casing at a depth of 2-3 inches in the soil near the back door of the house.
 The casing bore marks which showed that it had been ejected from Thomas's rifle.
 On November 11th, Hutton and Johnston arrested Arthur Thomas.